 - Italiano Stress test globale per la libertà di espressione

-In principle everything is crystal clear.
-Both the Universal Declaration of Human Rights (1948) and the UN Covenant on Civil and Political Rights (1966) include the same article (19): “everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers”.
+In principle everything should be crystal clear.
+Both the Universal Declaration of Human Rights from 1948 and the UN Covenant on Civil and Political Rights from 1966 include the same phrase (Article 19): “everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers”.
 On top of this, Article 21 says that “everyone has the right to take part in the government of his country, directly or through freely chosen representatives”.

-In Europe, the European Convention on Human Rights (1950) also guarantees freedom of expression in its Article 10, while Switzerland added it in Article 16 of the federal constitution in 1999; it also committed itself (in Article 54) to “the promotion of democracy worldwide”.
+In Europe, the European Convention on Human Rights from 1950 guarantees the freedom of expression in Article 10.
+Switzerland meanwhile added it in Article 16 of its federal constitution in 1999; it also committed itself (in Article 54) to “the promotion of democracy worldwide”.

-Social media has become an indispensable part of public debate, but it is less and less seen as a benefit to democracy.
+Social media has meanwhile become an indispensable part of public debate, but it is less and less seen as a benefit to democracy.
 When it comes to social networks, we’re ever likelier to talk about fake news, conspiracy theories, and hate speech.
-Countries across the world are trying to get to grips with these problems: Germany, for example, is acting as a global pioneer with its Network Enforcement Act, while in Taiwan, a “pro-social” digital infrastructure has been established.
+Countries across the world are trying to get to grips with these problems: Germany, for example, has positioned itself as a global pioneer with its Network Enforcement Act, while in Taiwan, a “pro-social” digital infrastructure has been established.
 Switzerland, where there are no specific laws to regulate social media, approaches things differently.

-In Switzerland, via the direct democratic system of people’s initiatives and referendums, Swiss citizens are being asked more and more to debate the limits and possibilities of free speech – and to decide on them at the ballot box.
-It’s a demanding balancing act, but also an integral component of the country’s political culture.
-Everyone is aware of this.
+In Switzerland, via the direct democratic system of people’s initiatives and referendums, citizens are also increasingly debating such questions about the limits and possibilities of free speech; they are also deciding on them at the ballot box.
+It’s a tricky balancing act, but an integral component of the country’s political culture, of which all are aware.

-In 2021, several G20 countries, including Brazil, India, and Turkey are among the nations which have slipped from democracy to autocracy, according to the Swedish V-Dem institute.
-Increasingly, in these places, it’s not just writers being targeted by state censorship, but also artists, who push at the boundaries of the freedom of expression through caricatures.
+In 2021, several G20 countries, including Brazil, India, and Turkey, are among nations which have slipped from being a democracy to an autocracy, according to the Swedish V-Dem instituteExternal link.
+And increasingly, in such places, it’s not just writers targeted by state censorship, but also artists or cartoonists, who push at the boundaries of the freedom of expression through their caricatures.

-The rise of illiberal populist leaders like Jair Bolsonaro in Brazil also represents a test for freedom of expression.
-But there is pushback: Bolsonaro, for one, is meeting with opposition from within his own country.
-Activists are committed to opening a democratic discourse that demands more citizen participation and democracy.
-People across the globe are committed to the fight for the right to freedom of expression and – as shown in our international series “Freedom of Expression” — they do so under very different circumstances.
+The rise of illiberal populist leaders like Jair Bolsonaro in Brazil also represents a test for free speech.
+But there is pushback: Bolsonaro, for example, has met with opposition from within his own country, where activists are committed to opening a democratic discourse that demands more citizen participation and democracy.

-In the borderless world of the internet, Big Tech companies are facing national and supranational authorities.
-Both claim legitimacy for deciding on free speech questions based on different visions of democracy: on one side, Facebook has its “independent supervisory body”'; on the other side the EU, for example, has its data protection authorities.
+In the borderless world of the internet, meanwhile, Big Tech companies are facing off with national and supranational authorities.
+Both claim legitimacy for deciding on free speech questions, but based on different visions of democracy: on one side, Facebook has its “independent supervisory body”; on the other side the EU, for example, has its data protection authorities.